My husband uses the term ”Bad Ju-Ju.”

 I clicked on it.

-Who doesn’t want this?
+I mean, who doesn’t want this?

 Yep, I can put too much on a credit card.
 My mom and her mom might have done the same, but this is not a generational curse; generational folly… sure, but cursed?
-No.

 I believe in Jesus Christ, only Son of the Father who suffered, died, and was buried.
 On the third day, in fulfillment of the scripture, He rose and is seated at the right hand of the Father.